-Every study of mitochondrial function and disease is faced with should take into consideration evolution, age, gender, lifestyle and environment (EAGLE) as essential background conditions characterizing the individual patient or subject, cohort, species, tissue and to some extent even cell line.
-As a large and highly coordinated group of laboratories and researchers, the global MitoEAGLE network is uniquely poised to generate the necessary scale, type, and quality of consistent data sets and conditions to address this intrinsic complexity.
-The mission of the MitoEAGLE network aims at developing harmonized experimental protocols and implementing a quality control and data management system to interrelate results obtained in different studies and to generate a rigorously monitored database focused on mitochondrial respiratory function under varying experimental conditions.
+Every study of mitochondrial function and disease is faced with evolution, age, gender, lifestyle and environment (EAGLE) as essential background conditions characterizing the individual patient or subject, cohort, species, tissue and to some extent even cell line.
+As a large and highly coordinated group of laboratories and researchers, the global MitoEAGLE network is uniquely poised to generate the necessary scale, type, and quality of consistent data sets to address this intrinsic complexity.
+The mission of the MitoEAGLE network aims at developing harmonized experimental protocols and implementing a quality control and data management system to interrelate results obtained in different studies and to generate a rigorously monitored database focused on mitochondrial respiratory function.